Han Solo's Empire Strikes Back jacket may go for $1.3M in auction

 A free preview exhibition will be open to the public from Sept.
 6 to 20 at the BFI IMAX in London's South Bank, where the auction will also take place.

-Discuss: Han Solo's Empire Strikes Back jacket may go for $1.3M in auction
+Discuss: Han Solo's Star Wars smuggler jacket may sell for $1.3M at auction

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.